Quantum mechanical virial theorem in systems with translational and rotational symmetry: Introduction

-Section \ref {sec:theorem} represents a step further under assumption of certain symmetry properties of the Hamiltonian.
-In the proof of the theorem in Sec. \ref {sec:theorem} no reference is made if the particular system on which the theorem applies is described by a nonrelativistic or relativistic Hamiltonian.
-It is required, among other conditions of the theorem in Sec. \ref {sec:theorem}, that the Hamiltonian is invariant to translations and rotations, i.e. that the system described by the Hamiltonian has translational and rotational symmetry.
+Section \ref {sec:theorem} represents a possible step further under assumption of certain symmetry properties of the Hamiltonian.
+In the proof of the theorem in Sect. \ref {sec:theorem} no reference is made if the particular system on which the theorem could be applied is described by a nonrelativistic or relativistic Hamiltonian.
+It is required, among other conditions of the theorem in Sect. \ref {sec:theorem}, that the Hamiltonian is invariant to translations and rotations, i.e. that the system described by the Hamiltonian has translational and rotational symmetry.
 If in addition to translations and rotations, the Hamiltonian is invariant to other symmetry operations, there is an additional condition.
-This additional condition of the theorem in Sec. \ref {sec:theorem} is important if, in addition to $H,\ \mathbf {J}^{2}$ and $J_{z}$, there is a set of self-adjoint operators $\{\Omega ^\alpha \}$ which are members of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha \}\}$.
+This additional condition of the theorem in Sect. \ref {sec:theorem} is important if, in addition to $H,\ \mathbf {J}^{2}$ and $J_{z}$, there is a set of self-adjoint operators $\{\Omega ^\alpha \}$ which are members of the complete set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha \}\}$.
 It is then required that all operators $\Omega ^\alpha$ in the set $\{\Omega ^\alpha \}$ commute with the generator of dilations $G$.
-If this requirement is satisfied along with translational and rotational symmetry and other conditions of the theorem in Sec. \ref {sec:theorem}, the matrix elements of the commutator $[G, H]$ are equal to zero on the subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$ of the Hilbert space.
-Normalized simultaneous eigenvectors of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha \}\}$ which belong to the Hilbert space form an orthonormal basis in the subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$.
+If this requirement is satisfied, along with translational and rotational symmetry and other conditions of the theorem in Sect. \ref {sec:theorem}, the matrix elements of the commutator $[G, H]$ are equal to zero on the subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$ of the Hilbert space.
+The subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$ is generated by the normalized simultaneous eigenvectors of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha \}\}$ which form an orthonormal basis in this subspace.